Pranshu-Bahadur/PackBoost/README.md

 A Colab-friendly notebook lives in `notebooks/numerai_gpu_demo.ipynb`.
 It illustrates how to:

-1. Install dependencies inside Colab
+1. Install dependencies inside Colab (including the native backend)
 2. Download the Numerai dataset via `numerapi`
-3. Bin features deterministically
-4. Train/evaluate PackBoost on CPU or GPU
+3. Train/evaluate PackBoost on CPU or GPU (Numerai features are already binned)
-5. Upload diagnostics back to Numerai
+4. Upload diagnostics back to Numerai

 Open the notebook in Google Colab and follow the step-by-step cells.